TurcoRiccardo/ARC_AGI/README.md

 - based on the order of the row list
 - based on the reverse order of the row list
 - based on the central row in the row list
-- based on the color of the row
+- based if the row contain a certaint color
 - we can select all the row

+We can select or group the components of the row in various ways:
+- based on the order of the components
+- based on the reverse order of the components
+- based on the central components in the row
+- based on the color of the components in the row
+- we can select all the components in the row

 ### Column Representation
 We can represent the grid as a list of columns.